camunda/blog.camunda.org/content/post/2017/06/camunda-optimize-100-released.md

 categories = ["Execution"]
 date = "2017-06-07T11:00:00+01:00"
 tags = ["Release Note"]
-title = "Camunda Optimze 1.0.0 Released"
+title = "Camunda Optimize 1.0.0 Released"
 +++

 Today we release the first version of a brand new product: Camunda Optimize.

 With Camunda BPM, we have a rock-solid, freaking fast execution engine with web-applications for administrators (Camunda Admin), operators (Camunda Cockpit) and end users (Camunda Tasklist).

-Camunda Optimize is an addition to Camunda BPM, that provides continuous monitoring and insights to your deployed business processes.
+Camunda Optimize is an addition to Camunda BPM, that provides continuous monitoring and insights about your deployed business processes.
 This Big Data solution **helps process owners to make informed decisions** to optimize their processes.

 Version 1.0.0 is already packed with features.
 The highlights are: